Glossary of DBMS

 Cartesian Product / Cross Join

-Cartesian product or Cross Join returns a number of rows equal to number of rows in the first table multiplied by the number of rows in the second table.
-At the same time, it contains the number of columns equal to number of columns in the first table added by number of columns in the second table.
+Cartesian product or Cross Join returns a number of rows equal to a number of rows in the first table multiplied by the number of rows in the second table.
+At the same time, it contains the number of columns equal to a number of columns in the first table added by a number of columns in the second table.
 The following example shows how a cartesian product can be obtained for 2 tables R and S. Cartesian Product

 Centralised Database

 A database that is stored at a single/centralized location and further accessed and modified from it.
 The access can be done using LAN/WAN/MAN.
-These are commonly used in offices, colleges, goverment offices, etc. As shown in the below diagram, various departments within the same company access the same centralized database for the various purposes.
+These are commonly used in offices, colleges, government offices, etc. As shown in the below diagram, various departments within the same company access the same centralized database for various purposes.
 Centralised database

 Cloud Database

 A database that is developed and accessible via a cloud platform.
-It performs many of the same responsibilities as a traditional database, but with the extra benefit of flexibility provided by cloud computing.
+It performs many of the same responsibilities as a traditional database but with the extra benefit of flexibility provided by cloud computing.
 To implement the database, users install software on a cloud infrastructure.

 Clustering Index